 Recommended plan 💡

-Azure sets you up with $100 USD in credits and it renews every year for as long as you remain an eligible student.
+The more powerful one is reserved for university students and gives you $100 USD in credits.
+It renews every year for as long as you remain an eligible student.
 You can use the credits with most Azure products.
 In addition, you get access to certain software download benefits that are intended to support your education, non-commercial research, or efforts to design, develop, test, and demonstrate software applications for the above purposes.

 What do you get 📝